yzheng37/PNAS_ChinaETS/README.md

 This repository contains the following code scripts:

 1. MainText(Mah).do -- the code that obtain the results in the main text, and summary statistics and balancing test in the supplementary information appendix.
-2. Dynamic(09to15).do & Dynamic(07to15).do -- the code that plot the figures of dynamic effects on total emissions and emission intensity.
+2. DynamicEffect.do -- the code that plot the figures of dynamic effects on total emissions and emission intensity.
 3. Robustness(AltMeas&Confound).do -- the code that run the robustness checks on alternative emission measurements and confounding factors.
 4. Robustness(AltMatchNum).do -- the code that run the robustness checks on alternative matching numbers.
-5. Robustness(AltCovSet1).do - Robustness(AltCovSet8).do -- the code that run the robustness checks on alternative sets of covariates in the matching procedure.
+5. Robustness(AltCovSet).do -- the code that run the robustness checks on alternative sets of covariates in the matching procedure.
 6. Robustness(PSM).do -- the code that employ propensity score matching (PSM) as an alternative method.
 7. Robustness(IPTW).do -- the code that employ inverse probability of treatment weighting (IPTW) as an alternative method.
 8. Robustness(CEM).do --  the code that employ coarsened exact matching (CEM) as an alternative method.